Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ## Energia Application Libraries

 The Energia IDE includes several libraries at the application level of the IDE instead of in the platform cores.
-This means that if you use the Arduino IDE/CLI and install an MSP4 or Tiva core, you don't end up getting every library that you would when using the Energia IDE.
+This means that if you use the Arduino IDE/CLI and install an MSP or Tiva core, you don't end up getting every library that you would when using the Energia IDE.
 Most of the libraries included with the Energia application are either readily available as an Arduino library or are obsolete.
 However, two libraries in particular are specific to the platforms supported by Energia.
 I have created stand-alone repositories for these libraries:

 - [LCD_SharpBoosterPack_SPI][25]
 - [OneMsTaskTimer][26]